cryptax/cryptax.github.io/content/posts/hacklu2025.md

 I explain to ChatGPT what to do, and ask it to generate the script for me.
 Either my explanations were poor, or ChatGPT is weak, but I never got a working script.
 However, I got the "template" which uses scapy.

-The issue with ChatGPT's script was that
+The issue with ChatGPT's script:

 1. It wasn't retrieving the command byte correctly, hence never finding that 0x10 command packet.
 The command is at `payload[4]` not `payload[0]` as it thought...
 2. It had written complex (faulty) code to get the bitmap field of the packet, when it was so simple just to take the *last* byte of the packet...

-Instead of explaining to ChatGPT what to fix, I did it myself :wink:.
+**Instead of explaining to ChatGPT what to fix, I did it myself** :wink:.

 ```python
 from scapy.all import rdpcap, conf